gwulfs/WebProgramming/notes/outlines.md

 * Function arguments: (1) too many: extras ignored, (2) too few: remainders get an undefined value
 * Lists (a.k.a., arrays)
 * _(Almost) everything in JavaScript is an object_ https://stackoverflow.com/questions/9108925/how-is-almost-everything-in-javascript-an-object

+#Thursday, October 1st: Document Object Model (DOM)
+* Last class: JavaScript data and data structures (lists and dictionaries)
+* Recall: almost everything in JavaScript is a/an ______
 * Too many built-in JavaScript objects to name: string, Date, Math
 * Special object in JavaScript: the associative array a.k.a., dictionary a.k.a., hash a.k.a., finite map
 * Okay, but how do I use JavaScript in an HTML page?
 Or how do I dynamically modify a loaded HTML page using JavaScript?
+* Important points about client-side JavaScript that I omitted:
+  - Client-side tasks (or what you can do with client-side JavaScript)
+    - Dynamically modify browser content, e.g., with animation
+    - Dynamically fetch new documents from servers
+    - Allow new methods of user interaction other than links and buttons
+    - Get information about a user's computer (navigator.userAgent)
+  - Limitations of client-side scripts
+    - Scalable: run on the browser itself
+    - Not entirely portable: some methods and scripts only work on certain browser
+    - Subject to many security limits
+* The big idea today: using JavaScript to dynamically modify HTML content after it is loaded.
+Yes, you can mix HTML and JavaScript
+* The document object: a JavaScript object that contains the entire structure of an HTML page after it is loaded, in tree-like format (thus, known as the Document Object Model tree).
+Example of a DOM tree: https://developer.mozilla.org/en-US/docs/Using_the_W3C_DOM_Level_1_Core
+* Example 1: Tufts FML
+* Example 2: Highlighting paragraphs in an HTML document
+* Even more powerful idea: update the HTML with data from a web server